ereekaur/finance/README.md

 ```python
 Optimal values of c_i: [ 8.95208668 15.0555552  25.32032479  6.60474165 11.10780715  8.95208668]
 ```
-However finding a Pareto optimal solution for MOLP problem seems to be trivial, thus something in our model has to be adjusted namely the way we try to measure revenue.
+However finding the Pareto optimal solution for MOLP problem seems to be trivial, thus something in our model has to be adjusted namely the way we try to measure the revenue.